SerobSayadyan/OnlineShop/README.txt

 This program is online shop
-Additional information can be found in doc.txt file and in .java files comment sections
+Additional information can be found in .java files comment sections